kevinusername/Goof3/README.md

   <td style="word-wrap: break-word;">

 ```
-throw ("OOPSIE WOOPSIE!!
-Uwu We made a fucky wucky!!
+throw "OOPSIE WOOPSIE!!
+Uwu We made a
+fucky wucky!!
 A wittle fucko boingo!
-The code monkeys at our
+The code monkeys at our headquarters
-headquarters are working VEWY HAWD to fix this!");
+are working VEWY HAWD to fix this!";
 ```

   </td>